-- (i) Blotters - (ii) Sand - (iii) Agar plate - (i) Blotter method In this method, seed are placed of moistened blotting papers at 20 mm apart.
+(i) Blotters (ii) Sand (iii) Agar plate

+- (i) Blotter method - In this method, seeds are placed of moistened blotting papers at 20 mm apart.
 The blotters are rolled or placed in containers and incubated for specific number of days.
-Then it is examined under magnification for the presence of pathogen. - (ii) Sand method Sand or similar media is used and seed without pre-treatment are suitably placed so as to avoid secondary spread of organism and incubated in conditions favourable for symptom development. - (iii) Agar plate Seed after treatment are placed on the surface of 2% malt extract sterilized agar in petridishes and incubated.
+Then it is examined under magnification for the presence of pathogen. - (ii) Sand method Sand or similar media is used and seeds without pre-treatment are suitably placed so as to avoid secondary spread of organism and incubated in conditions favourable for symptom development. - (iii) Agar plate Seeds after treatment are placed on the surface of 2% malt extract sterilized agar in petridishes and incubated.
 The colonies of fungi can be identified on agar directly or by lense.